 Besides this danger, it’s not a great diggable substrate for burrowers and it does not hold heat very well.

 Orchid bark is made from fir trees and is often sold in bags as “reptile bark” using a variety of brand names.
 It is low in dust and holds humidity very well, but this leads to problems of bacteria and mold growth, plus it’s a great place for mites to hide.
+Similarly, cypress mulch is an alternative that holds humidity well.

 Bark chips could be an acceptable substrate for some reptiles, such as snakes that are tong-fed or placed in a separate enclosure to feed.